 Assess board ESG capabilities.

-The board chair and committee chairs should periodically evaluate the board’s expertise with respect to environmental and social matters and the organization’s changing needs to set a context for planning board succession and onboarding new members.
+The board chair and committee chairs should periodically evaluate the board’s expertise with respect to environmental and social matters and the organisation’s changing needs to set a context for planning board succession and onboarding new members.

 Evaluate the board’s ESG oversight process.

 ESG-related opportunities and risks, supported by data and metrics, should be included within the scope of the board’s overall oversight process.
 To that end, it may make sense for directors to review the board committee structure (including the need for a separate ESG- or sustainability-focused committee) to ensure coverage of ESG priorities while also retaining a “whole board” view of the full picture with respect to ESG strategy and reporting.
 Based on the review’s results, committee charters should be revised accordingly.